 Contact lens wear, eye trauma and certain corneal conditions including ocular surface disease and prior corneal surgery.

 Slit lamp examination is essential.
 Corneal scrapings for smears and cultures may be indicated.
 A corneal biopsy may be helpful if cultures are negative and the condition is worsening.
+Anterior segment optical coherence tomography (AS-OCT) imaging may be helpful to determine the extent of the infection.

 Eye protection when engaged in risky activities.
 Remove contact lenses whenever the eye is red or irritated.
 Seek urgent ophthalmic care if ocular symptoms persist.